aarontran/snr-filaments/agenda.md

 * Discussion with Brian -- yes, go ahead and don't worry about errors... you can let it run in the background, right?

+Bibdesk -- mark up all the papers I've really gone through and understood.
+Then, add the relevant citations and notes, to be sure I haven't missed or misunderstood anything.

+* Thought -- in regards to the overshooting matter -- yes, it could overshoot, but the total integrated flux should be the same.
+I think that tells us, there is a limit to how much it can overshoot.

 !!!
 WE NEED:
 * best fits for each region.
-* best fit parameters for each region, averaged over each filament + a stdev if at all possible (not really doable w/ 2 regions... can I slice the regions smaller? we have so many counts!)
+* average best fit params for each region, give stdev...

 * best fit parameters for arithmetic mean of region FWHMs, within filament best fit parameters for geometric mean of region FWHMs, within filament
 * best fit parameters for arithmetic/geometric mean of ALL FWHMs (!)
 * best fit parameters, with `\eta_2` fixed at 1 (!!!)

-WHAT DO WE NEED MOVING FORWARD?
-* I have a ton of numbers.
-Now I'm trying to generate some errors too
+How to best store intermediate numbers?
+1. copy paste into plain text file need to include some critical metadata:
+   * what pre-generated table was used?
+   * what SNR settings (numbers etc) were used?
+   * what error keywords / args were used?
+   * which commit should we go back to?
+   * have I modified the data from its original/raw state?
+2. store pkl of numpy array (The one that gets fed into tables), with string table output, etc.  Also needs metadata (as above) But, easier to manipulate, plot again, etc.
+3. spreadsheet of data (+ metadata of course)

 Agenda:
 * writing -- send tonight w/ tables, numbers
-* would also be nice to figure out, wtf happened to all of our logging output why did it disappear, are our results still okay/valid?  did it get dumped around piecemeal (check this by going through logs)
+* would also be nice to figure out, wtf happened to all of our logging output why did it disappear, are our results still okay/valid?
-* cobble together some kind of tycho results (decide how to store/update data)

-* Possibly -- put out format in code-friendly format, so I can just aggregate all the tables together in iPython and customize the display or something like that?
-I'm not sure.
-  Could just pickle it.
-I need to easily regenerate tables/plots on the fly, without having to redo the whole calculation again (given that it's so time-consuming).

-  passing idea: store pkl w/ best fits + chisqrs found to date... or just maintain my own table?!  this is obscenely ad hoc.
-  No, too much inconsistency

 * Kepler's SNR -- start picking out regions, soon.
 Skim Kepler literature (group in Bibdesk)

-* Ask Keith Arnaud about error statistics... but, lower priority
+  Later -- routine to manually verify data... routine to save config files routine to merge tables together

+  Separate plotting routines from data generating routines, throughout my data pipeline... or else it will be a real pain in the neck to generate / play with figures, if I have to regenerate new data alongside.

+  Argh, maybe I should even separate the number computation and table output.
+  Compute best-fit numbers,
+  compute errors for best-fit numbers (separately!)
+  THEN
+  generate a table / plots.

 * maybe useful to compute advection/diffusion lengths from fits?
+  Better yet -- ratio of advection/diffusion lengthscales problem is that this IS energy dependent.
   ALSO we need `m_E` from this, and the data...
   (Rob, Brian: report this in the results, and make it clear what's going on...
    I also want to report `m_E` as estimated from MODEL fits, which to be clear is a separate "observable" that I expect to be more robust than the point-to-point measurements)

+### Various checks

+* Ask Keith Arnaud about error statistics... but, lower priority

 * Full model code -- check resolution error due to Pacholczyk tables (!)
   Might also be worth double checking some of the internal numerical integrals.